What Is Autophagy and Is It Good For Me?

 Autophagy comes from the Ancient Greek word meaning ‘self-devouring’.
 As unnerving as that sounds, it’s not as scary as the word makes it out to be!

-In a lot of ways, autophagy is actually a natural ‘spring-cleaning’ process for our bodies!
+In a lot of ways, autophagy acts like a natural ‘spring-cleaning’ process for our bodies!

 The benefits of autophagy